tembo-io/website/src/content/blog/2024-03-26-managed-postgres-rust/index.md

 ## Buffer tasks between the planes

 The task duration for processing events in the data-plane is quite variable.
 For example, creating a new instance could take seconds to minutes depending on whether an image is cached on a node or whether Kubernetes needs to add a new node to the cluster in order to deploy the instance.
 Once an instance is created, events like installing an extension could happen within seconds for a small extension.
-Changing a configuration could happen in milliseconds for a simple change like changing the search_path.
-In the case of a shared_preload_libraries change, it could take over a minute since Postgres will also need to be restarted.
+Changing a configuration could happen in milliseconds for a simple change like changing the `search_path`.
+In the case of a `shared_preload_libraries` change, it could take several seconds to over a minute since Postgres will also need to be restarted.

 Implementing a queue for these tasks allows us to buffer these requests, and allows the data-plane to determine when and how often tasks are retried.
 Further, implementing a queue means that complete outages in either the control-plane or the data-plane do not immediately cause system failures (though the queues will begin to build up).